Browse Our FAQs

 Resumes should be no more than two pages long.
 Most job seekers will only use one page, but some applicants with more than 10 years of experience will find that two pages suit them better.
 A well-written resume will always be short and to the point while conveying a candidate’s qualifications accurately and clearly.

-Resume Now’s Resume Builder makes it easy to build an interview-winning resume in just minutes.
+Resume Now’s Resume Maker makes it easy to build an interview-winning resume in just minutes.
 Here’s how:

 - Choose a resume template using our resume examples to guide you.